stijn-dejongh/lovecraft_public_domain/raw_converts/oa.md

 might have been very different; indeed, a glance at the hieroglyphs by any reader of von Junzt's horrible   Nameless Cults   would have established a linkage of unmistakable significance.
-At this period, however, the readers of that monstrous blasphemy were exceedingly few; copies having been incredibly scarce in the interval between the suppression of the original D&uuml;sseldorf edition (1839) and of the Bridewell translation (1845) and the publication of the expurgated reprint by the Golden Goblin Press in 1909.
+At this period, however, the readers of that monstrous blasphemy were exceedingly few; copies having been incredibly scarce in the interval between the suppression of the original Düsseldorf edition (1839) and of the Bridewell translation (1845) and the publication of the expurgated reprint by the Golden Goblin Press in 1909.
 Practically speaking, no occultist or student of the primal past's esoteric lore had his attention called to the strange scroll until the